-Regional Anti-Doping Organisation: A regional entity designated by member countries to coordinate and manage delegated areas of their national antidoping programs, which may include the adoption and implementation of antidoping rules, the planning and collection of Samples, the management of results, the review of TUEs, the conduct of hearings, and the conduct of educational programs at a regional level.
+Regional Anti-Doping Organisation: A regional entity designated by member countries to coordinate and manage delegated areas of their national anti-doping programs, which may include the adoption and implementation of anti-doping rules, the planning and collection of Samples, the management of results, the review of TUEs, the conduct of hearings, and the conduct of Educational programs at a regional level.

-Registered Testing Pool: The pool of highest-priority Athletes established separately at the international level by the BIU, and at the national level by National Anti-Doping Organisations, who are subject to focused in-competition and out-of-competition Testing as part of that international federation's or National Anti-Doping Organisation's test distribution plan and therefore are required to provide whereabouts information as provided in Article 5.6 of the Code and in the International Standard for Testing and Investigations.
+Registered Testing Pool: The pool of highest-priority Athletes established separately at the international level by the BIU, and at the national level by National Anti-Doping Organisations, who are subject to focused In-Competition and Out-of-Competition Testing as part of that international federation's or National Anti-Doping Organisation's test distribution plan and therefore are required to provide whereabouts information as provided in Article 5.5 and the International Standard for Testing and Investigations.
 See also definition of IBU RTP.